jonas-hurst/embeddings/README.md

 ### Additional Field Information

+#### emb:model_config

+Description of the model configuration needed to generate the embeddings, e.g. what layers were extracted

 #### emb:embedding_quantization

 If the embeddings are quantized, indicate the quantization method.
 If this field is not provided or the value is "None", no quantization is assumed